open-telemetry/opentelemetry-specification/specification/metrics/api.md

 semantic meaning of the latency measurement.
 Multiple instrumentation libraries may be written to generate this metric.

-TODO: File an issue about more prescriptive guidance on metric naming.
-When to use labels instead of components in a name?
-Avoid units in the name.
-Use plural or use singular names?
-Use the OpenMetrics guidance when it's available?

 ### Synchronous and asynchronous instruments compared

 Synchronous instruments are called inside a request, meaning they